- Submission guidelines

 There are many people in the population with raised intraocular pressure (IOP) but no glaucoma, and people with glaucoma without raised IOP.

-You should avoid referring to patients as diseases or disease cases.
+Avoid referring to patients as diseases or disease cases.

 Remember that one does not give anaesthesia, but anaesthetic.
 Anaesthesia is a state.
 The nurse administers anaesthetic, and the patient is then under anaesthesia.